Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

 We used Ruff for linting with a maximum line length of 120 and the error codes E, F, I, and C, meaning it checks for syntax errors, formatting issues, import order, and cyclomatic complexity.
 We configured it in pyproject.toml, applied Ruff testing to our GitHub Actions (testing on each commit), and added a step that fixes Ruff errors during pre-commit.
-As long as all team members have pre-commit installed, everything should be formatted according to the rules, and if not, the tests will fail for the pull request.
+So, as long as all team members have pre-commit installed, everything should be formatted according to the rules, and if not, the Ruff check will fail for the pull request.
+Overall, it helps to keep the codebase clean and readable, and it helps everyone follow the same coding standards, so there’s less back-and-forth about style or formatting during reviews.

 ## Version control